JurajKubelka/GT-Collaborate/repository/GT-Collaborate-FogBugz.package/GCFogBugzCaseUpdated.class/README.md

 I represent a FogBugz announcement.
-I inform about FogBugzCase changes.
+I inform about one FogBugzCase change.